vincelwt/RaspberryCast/README.md

 Alternatively, you can drag and drop the directory where your extension files live onto chrome://extensions in your browser to load it.

+You can configure settings in the option page.

 # Remote control (mobile devices)

 ![alt tag](https://raw.githubusercontent.com/vincent-lwt/RaspberryCast/master/images/android.png)